f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :scale: 40%

 The VELOS CX410 chassis is only 4U compared to the VIPRION 4480 (7RU) and VIPRION 4800 (16RU) chassis so comparing performance per RU may be a more important metric.
 The other important factor is cost: a single BX110 blade is half the price of the VIPRION B4450 blade so a fairer comparison would be two BX110 blades to a single B4450 blade.
-Two BX110 blades will compare very well to a single B4450 blade with some metrics being higher, and some slightly lower than the B4450 but at the same pricepoint.
+Two BX110 blades will compare very well to a single B4450 blade with some metrics being higher, and some slightly lower than the B4450 but at the same price point.

 .. image:: images/velos_performance_and_sizing/image6.png
   :align: center